apache/flink/docs/apis/streaming/connectors/cassandra.md

 The following configuration methods can be used:

 1. setQuery(String query)
-2. setConsistencyLevel(ConsistencyLevel level)
+2. setHost(String host[, int port])
 3. setClusterBuilder(ClusterBuilder builder)
-4. setCheckpointCommitter(CheckpointCommitter committer)
+4. enableWriteAheadLog([CheckpointCommitter committer])
 5. build()

-setQuery() sets the query that is executed for every value the sink receives. setConsistencyLevel() sets the desired consistency level (AT_LEAST_ONCE / EXACTLY_ONCE). setClusterBuilder() sets the cluster builder that is used to configure the connection to cassandra. setCheckpointCommitter() is an optional method for EXACTLY_ONCE processing.
+setQuery() sets the query that is executed for every value the sink receives. setHost() sets the cassandra host/port to connect to.
+This method is intended for simple use-cases. setClusterBuilder() sets the cluster builder that is used to configure the connection to cassandra.
+The setHost() functionality can be subsumed with this method. enableWriteAheadLog() is an optional method, that allows exactly-once processing for non-deterministic algorithms.

 A checkpoint committer stores additional information about completed checkpoints in some resource.
+This information is used to prevent a full replay of the last completed checkpoint in case of a failure.
 You can use a `CassandraCommitter` to store these in a separate table in cassandra.
 Note that this table will NOT be cleaned up by Flink.

 build() finalizes the configuration and returns the CassandraSink.

+Flink can provide exactly-once guarantees if the query is idempotent (meaning it can be applied multiple times without changing the result) and checkpointing is enabled.
+In case of a failure the failed checkpoint will be replayed completely.

+Furthermore, for non-deterministic programs the write-ahead log has to be enabled.
+For such a program the replayed checkpoint may be completely different than the previous attempt, which may leave the database in an inconsitent state since part of the first attempt may already be written.
+The write-ahead log guarantees that the replayed checkpoint is identical to the first attempt.
+Note that that enabling this feature will have an adverse impact on latency.

 Example: